Skip to contents

 See also

-asymptotic_information_difference_means(), asymptotic_information_difference_proportions(), and asymptotic_information_mann_whitney_fm() for an asymptotic approximation of the information for a given sample size and values of the nuisance parameters.
+asymptotic_information_difference_means, asymptotic_information_difference_proportions, asymptotic_information_relative_risk, asymptotic_information_mann_whitney_fm, and asymptotic_information_logrank for an asymptotic approximation of the information for a given sample size and values of the nuisance parameters, and required_information_single_stage for determining the information target.

 Examples